HIGH SIERRAS

 Spring brings along the sun flowers.

-La Muela de Algodonales village sits on the west side of Lijar mountain.
-It is part of the main town of Algodonales, which is around 30 minutes away.
-Although quieter than its big brother Algodonales it benefits by being closer to the paragliding launch and landing areas being at the entrance to the Sierra de Líjar mountain, a typical drive up to the first launch is around 15 minutes.
+It is vibrant and benefits by being close to the paragliding launch and landing areas being at the entrance to the Sierra de Líjar mountain, a typical drive up to the first launch is around 40 minutes.

-Your accommodation has self-catering facilities and there are good restaurants in the village, which are around a 2 minute walk.
+Your accommodation in our own dedicated pilots in Algodonales,has self-catering facilities and there are good restaurants in the village, which are around a 2 minute walk.

-The picturesque village of La Muela de Algodonales is at the entrance to the Sierra de Lijar rural park in the province of Cadiz Andalucia.
-As you can tell from the varied activities we have to offer, the village is a convenient place to stay.
+The picturesque Pueblo of Algodonales is at the entrance to the Sierra de Lijar rural park in the province of Cadiz Andalucia.
 This can be the start of your many adventures.
-The park and mountain of Lijar are most famous for its aerial activities where, on most days you will see either paragliders or hang gliders soaring along and above the mountain.
+The park and mountain of Lijar are most famous for its paragliding activities where, on most days you will see either paragliders or hang gliders soaring along and above the mountain.
 Initially this was our main reason for visiting and eventually settling in the area.
 We have lived in the village for a number of years and soon realised the area had a lot more to offer than the flying, our other interests are mountain cycling, utilising the many mountain bike trails, cycling along the quiet trails and country lanes.

-The amenities are good for small village, we have grocery store (Pepi’s Supermarcado) a couple of doors down, which has everything you need (like Arkwright's, off open all hours, for those who can remember) and will make sandwiches up on request (Bocadillo) and take orders on a Saturday for a full cooked chicken.
-The shops opening hours are reasonable, from early in the morning around 09:00 to past 21:00 in the evening, however does shut for siestas (this is Spain) around 14:00 and opens up again around 17:00.
-The shop in general also opens bank holidays for limited hours.
+The amenities are good, we have supermarkets many grocery stores, breadshops which will make sandwiches up on request (Bocadillo).
+The shops opening hours are reasonable, from early in the morning around 09:00 to past 20:00 in the evening, however they shut for siestas (this is Spain) around 14:00 and opens up again around 17:00.
+Some shops in general also opens bank holidays for limited hours.

 The drinking water for the village is spring water off the mountain and perfectly drinkable.
 For your convenience there are also a number of drinking fountains around the village if you need to top up your water bottles.